l3uddz/cloudplow/README.md

                 "--verbose": 1
             },
 ```
-These are rclone parameters that will be used when uploading to this remote.
-You may add other rclone parameters.
+These are Rclone parameters that will be used when uploading to this remote.
+You may use the given examples or add your own.

-Note: a value of null will mean `--no-traverse` instead of `--no-traverse=null`.
+Note: An argument with no value (e.g. `--no-traverse`) will be be given the value `null` (e.g. `"no-traverse": null`).

 #### Rclone Sleep (i.e. Ban Sleep)